What is Early Permanence ?

 - The adults (who are most capable) take on the emotional risk not the child.

-In March 2018 CCS became the first adoption agency in the country to receive a new Early Permanence Quality Mark in recognition of our excellent practice in this area of work.
+In March 2018 CCS became the first adoption agency in the UK to receive a new Early Permanence Quality Mark in recognition of our excellent practice in this area of work.

 Early Permanence FAQs